 Try to ensure that the resume is properly structured, is completely proofread and looks professional and presentable.
-Before applying for any kinds of work try to build an experience, whether if it is an entry level, intermediate or a high level profession, experience is a must and is used as a factor to select candidates from a group.
+Before applying for any kind of work trying to build an experience, whether if it is an entry level, intermediate or a high level profession, the experience is a must and is used as a factor to select candidates from a group.

 2. Get appropriate clothing:

-The way in which a candidate carries himself and the way he dresses shows his attitude towards the job as well as towards others.
-Moreover, employers are far more confident in giving a job to a properly dressed candidate than to someone who dresses shabbily and has no interview etiquette’s.
-A person’s wardrobe shows how much he is disciplined and well behaved.
+How a candidate carries himself and the way he dresses shows his attitude towards the job as well as towards others.
+Moreover, employers far more confident in giving a job to a properly dressed candidate than to someone who dresses shabbily and has no interview etiquettes.
+A person’s wardrobe shows how much he discipline and well behaved.

 Anytime when you are going to enquire about the internship to a potential employer, even if it is just a casual talk, always try to be dressed for the job and the position.